Why is my Samsung freezer not freezing?

 Due to normal wear and tear, every major appliance breaks down at some point.
 Luckily, there are steps you can take when your freezer starts to malfunction.
 For easier fixes, you might be able to solve issues on your own, while in other cases, you might need outside help.
-Cinch Home Services offer several home warranty plans to help cover the cost of repairing or replacing covered major appliances and built-in systems, like your Samsung freezer.
+Cinch Home Services offer three home warranty plans to help cover the cost of repairing or replacing covered major appliances, like your Samsung freezer, and built-in systems.

 Regardless of whether you have a French door refrigerator or a bottom freezer, this article will explain how you can diagnose issues with your Samsung fridge/freezer.
 Plus, we’ll offer tips on what you can do at home for appliance repair.